Skip to content

 Take, for example, the case of Purvis Home Improvement Co.
 Inc. In 2019, OSHA fined the owner of the company almost $1.8 million for willfully and repeatedly failing to ensure that his employees used fall protection.
 Cited safety violations also included exposing his employees to electrocution and eye hazards.
 His carelessness resulted in the death of an employee at the end of 2018—from a fall.
 Purvis was also found guilty of manslaughter and workplace manslaughter in a related criminal lawsuit.

-How Construction Companies Can Keep Up
+How Construction Companies Can Keep Up With Jobsite Safety

 At a minimum, here’s what to do:

-Assign a safety monitor to each job—one that has a well-rounded knowledge of general industry standards and construction standards and meets the OSHA definition of a competent person.
-That means you should compensate them in accordance with their more extensive knowledge and experience.
-If you can’t find such a person, train and promote from within.
+One who has a well-rounded knowledge of general industry and construction standards and meets the OSHA definition of a competent person.
+That means you should compensate them according to their more extensive knowledge and experience.
+Train and promote from within if you can’t find such a person.

 Some best practices to consider are:

-Take advantage of OSHA incentive programs, such as the Cal/OSHA Golden Gate Partnership Program.
-That program gives awards to employers who demonstrate that they are committed to continuously improving the effectiveness of their safety and health management systems.
+Programs like the Cal/OSHA Golden Gate Partnership Program gives award to employers who demonstrate that they are committed to continuously improving the effectiveness of their safety and health management systems.
 Partnership programs have many benefits, such as recognition as a leader in the community and increased referrals.

-Step up your technology game.
 Use apps, software, tablets, phones, and other available technology to manage your safety program.
 Digitize inspections, incidents and accidents, and preventive and corrective actions.
 It makes the data more consistent, more organized, and readily available to multiple parties on multiple devices.
 Use tablets to train employees while they’re in the field.
 It makes training highly accessible, more applicable to the hazards they face on that jobsite, and cheaper because you’re not paying them to drive into the office or sit at home.

 Toby Graham